pal-paul/notify-slack/README.md

 - `SLACK_TOKEN`: Your Slack bot token or webhook URL

+### Required Environment Variables

+- `GITHUB_TOKEN`: Automatically provided by GitHub Actions.
+Must be passed to the action for proper URL authentication.

+### Automatic Environment Variables

 The action will automatically use the following GitHub environment variables:

 - `GITHUB_WORKFLOW`: Name of the workflow